-Hurricane Laura reduced some coastal Louisiana homes to cement slabs, nearly consumed entire towns
+Hurricane Laura reduced some coastal Louisiana homes to concrete slabs, nearly consumed entire towns

 “The trailer houses were wiped out,” he added.
 “My neighbor in front had a trailer house, and it’s wrapped up in a pecan tree now.”

-To some degree, this kind of loss has become a part of coastal living in south Louisiana.
+To some degree, this kind of loss has become a part of coastal living in southern Louisiana.

 Theriot, whose Creole home was decimated this week, said he also lost his childhood home to Hurricane Rita.